Tosin-webdev/Book-crud-application/README.md

 # Book-crud-application
- A simple book website which allows users to create, read, update and delete book items.
+This webapp which allows users to create, read, update and delete book items.